lithops-cloud/airflow-plugin/INSTALL.md

 airflow scheduler
 ```

-### Configure Cloudbutton toolkit as a Airflow connection (optional)
+### Configure Lithops as a Airflow connection (optional)

-By default, Cloudbutton plugin will use the configuraton file provided in the home directory.
+By default, Lithops plugin will use the configuraton file provided in the home directory.

 However, using Airflow connections it is possible define another configuration specificaly for the Airflow plugin: